Iron deficiency; Pernicious anemia

 Some people require frequent blood transfusions, which can cause a side effect of iron overload.
 If left untreated, iron overload can lead to liver and heart damage.

 Erythropoietin is the hormone that acts in the bone marrow to increase the production of red blood cells.
-It has been genetically engineered as recombinant human erythropoietin (rHuEPO) and is available as epoetin alfa (Epogen, Procrit, and Eprex).
+It has been genetically engineered as recombinant human erythropoietin (rHuEPO) and is available as epoetin alfa (Epogen, Procrit).
 Novel erythropoiesis stimulating protein (NESP), also called darbepoetin alfa (Aranesp), lasts longer in the blood than epoetin alfa and requires fewer injections.
 These medications are also called "erythropoiesis-stimulating drugs."

 Levels of erythropoietin are reduced in anemia of chronic disease.
 Injections of synthetic erythropoietin can help increase the number of red blood cells in order to avoid receiving blood transfusions.

 However, these drugs may shorten lifespan and may cause some tumors to grow faster.
-In general, the lowest effective dose should be used.
-The risks of early death and increased tumor growth are greatest when these drugs are used to boost the hemoglobin level to 10 to 12 g/dL or higher.
-The American Society of Clinical Oncology and the American Society of Hematology recommend starting erythropoietin only if the hemoglobin level is less than 10 g/dL.
+The American Society of Clinical Oncology and the American Society of Hematology recommend starting erythropoietin for chemotherapy-associated anemia only if the hemoglobin level is less than 10 g/dL.

 - Pain or swelling in the legs